mayusGomez/realtime-projects/livecomment/README.md

 The system is composed of the following components:

 1. **Gateway Service** (Go):
     - Exposes an SSE endpoint (`/subscribe`) for clients to receive live comments.
+When a subscription is established for a video, this service create a subscription in dispatcher service
     - Manages connections using channels.
-    - Listens for messages from the Dispatcher via RabbitMQ and forwards them to connected clients.
+    - Listens for messages from the Dispatcher through RabbitMQ and forwards them to connected clients of the same video

 2. **Dispatcher Service**:
-    - Simulates the generation of comments for multiple videos (e.g., videos `A`, `B`, and `C`).
+    - Receives comments by video
-    - Publishes comments to RabbitMQ for the Gateway to distribute.
+    - Routing of every comment to the gateway according to it subscription

 3. **RabbitMQ**:
     - Acts as a message broker, facilitating communication between the Dispatcher and Gateway services.

 4. **Simulated Comment Generator**:
-    - Produces random comments for videos `A`, `B`, and `C`, and sends them to the Dispatcher.
+    - Produces random comments for videos, and sends them to the Dispatcher.

----

-## **Features**

-- **Real-Time Comments**:
-    - Clients can subscribe to comments for specific videos using SSE.

-- **RabbitMQ Integration**:
-    - Decouples the Dispatcher and Gateway services, ensuring scalability and reliability.

-- **Automatic Connection Handling**:
-    - The Gateway service closes the SSE connection when the browser or client disconnects.

 ---